The Emanuel Nine Memorial is dedicated to reversing the spread of hate with a message of unyielding love and forgiveness.

 The marble fountain at the center of the stone benches is inscribed with the names of the Emanuel Nine.
 Water surfaces through a cross-shaped source, filling the basin and gently spilling over the names that include Rev. Sharonda Coleman-Singleton, Mrs. Cynthia Graham Hurd, Mrs. Susie J. Jackson, Mrs. Ethel Lee Lance, Rev. DePayne Vontrease Middleton, Rev. Clementa C. Pinckney, Mr. Tywanza Kibwe Diop Sanders, Rev. Daniel Lee Simmons, Sr., and Mrs. Myra Singleton Quarles Thompson, AME Licentiate.

-You will be able to enter an amount or select a donation level.
+On the Donate2it page you will be able to enter an amount or select a donation level.

 Text "Give" to